Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ## Rumble

-The [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) class implement the [`IDualMotorRumble`](../api/UnityEngine.InputSystem.Haptics.IDualMotorRumble.html) interface to allow you to control the left and right motor speeds.
+The [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) class implements the [`IDualMotorRumble`](../api/UnityEngine.InputSystem.Haptics.IDualMotorRumble.html) interface to allow you to control the left and right motor speeds.
+In most common gamepads, the left motor emits a low-frequency rumble, and the right motor emits a high frequency rumble.

 ```CSharp
 // Rumble the  low-frequency (left) motor at 1/4 speed and the high-frequency